St Benedict’s singers join the NATIONAL YOUTH CHOIR OF GREAT BRITAIN

 There are five NYCGB choirs: the National Youth Choir (for singers from Year 12 upwards), Chamber Choir, Training Choir, Boys’ and Girls’ choirs.
 All sing a broad range of challenging music, from traditional choral repertoire to brand-new music.
 Inspiring conductors and vocal tutors guide singers’ vocal progress and develop musicianship.
 NYCGB performs at venues around the UK, including the Royal Festival Hall, the Royal Albert Hall and Sage Gateshead.

 The Director of Music at St Benedict's, Mr Chris Eastwood, said: "I am delighted that Mark, Artie and Toby have been offered places in the National Youth Choir of Great Britain.
-This is a great testament to their talent and hard work over a number of years.
-I am sure they will have a wonderful time as part of a world-renowned institution."
+I am sure they will enjoy being part of this world-renowned choir."

 Mark said: “It was really great to hear that I’d got in!
 I’m looking forward to the residential courses.”
 Arthur said: “I didn’t expect to get in because people from all over the country auditioned!
 I’m very pleased to have been accepted.”